Tipfeecoin/Whitepaper/Whitepaper V1.md

 Ad types are divided into picture ads and video ads, and the content objects of ads include but are not limited to gift stores, flower stores, hotels, restaurants, gyms, bars, tourist attractions, clothing stores, food stores, pet stores, tool stores, and department stores.

 The Advertising are presented as content within the app in a way that does not disturb the user and makes the ads part of the content.
 Ads automatically switch to different content based on the local time.
 Different ads will be displayed to users at different times to achieve real-time user selectable demand.
 Users can purchase or add to the shopping cart directly below the ad display.

+*  ## Brand Advertising
+Brand Advertising are displayed on the app differently than local Advertising in that the branding is randomly displayed across all the content the user views, but does not change the content of the ad over time.
+Everyone will see the same branded ad, but it will be displayed in a different location.

+*  ## Advertising Revenue Distribution

+55% of each advertising revenue belongs to all $TPF holders, 35% goes to the app's operating fund, and 10% goes to support charitable causes.

+The charitable fund is primarily responsible for achieving the social responsibility goals set by our executives.
+The use of the charitable fund is determined by a vote of all $TPF holders.

+After an advertiser pays, the program reads the amount of the ad from the advertiser's paid funds account and calculates the portion that belongs to the $TPF holder.
+All proceeds from the ad are credited to a wallet address.
+Depending on the percentage, 10% will be deposited into the charity fund, 55% into the dividend fund and 35% into the operating fund.
+The program reads all addresses holding $TPF from the Ethernet and within the application, respectively, and reorders them according to the number of $TPF held, from largest to smallest.
+The program will call the advertised fund distribution wallet address and calculate the amount due to each $TPF holder.
+Once the calculation is complete, the program will transfer the proceeds from the allocation address to the wallet addresses of all $TPF holders one by one.
+If the holder is already logged in the program, the transfer will be made directly to the holder's in-app account with an alert, otherwise the transfer will be made to the holder's wallet address.

+ # Data Storage

+Each data storage in the application will be stored on a decentralized network with distributed storage technology.
+Text, image and video files are hashed to prevent data tampering.
+The original data is sent to the ipfs network along with the hash value, and the ipfs network returns the storage address.

+ # Account and Privacy
+To protect user privacy, all users will be logged into the Tipfee application through their own cryptocurrency wallet.
+When a user logs out of the application, all data being updated, except for temporary chat logs, will not be received and disconnected from the user in the application interface, and all content will be reloaded when the user logs back in.

+ # Client Information Protection
+As with all centralized switching applications, when a user's end device connects to the application, the application processes the appropriate information based on the IP of the end device.
+The difference is that Tipfee's application compiles a random hash of the information it obtains after obtaining the IP of the end device.
+By default, the IP information of each end device will be randomly compiled 32 times per second.
+The number of random compilation operations per second will be gradually increased if there is enough computational space.
+This is to ensure that the information of each end device is not easily decompiled.

+ # Storage Space
+Each account will have its own unique data storage space for text, images, videos and documents as well as compressed files.
+No one can access it except the user himself.
+The user owns the storage space and the user needs to set a key to access it.
+All stored data cannot be modified or deleted.

+ # TPF Economic Model

+Total number of tokens 12,000,000,000,000

+Uniswap injected 81.7%

+Team hold 10.3%

+Community promotion 8%

+ # Social Responsibility Goals is Helping underprivileged children and depressed people
+$TPF was created with the main purpose of building an economical community and application to help each other.
+We not only want to achieve our business goals, but also to help others. $TPF will help underprivileged children and depressed people, and we actively encourage $TPF holders to help them.
+They can get help from us when they are in danger and desperate.
+About 1 billion children worldwide are living in multidimensional poverty, according to UNICEF.
+This means they lack basic necessities such as nutrition or clean water, and about 100 million more children are living in multidimensional poverty.
+.
+Depression
+Depression is a common disorder worldwide, with an estimated 5% of adults suffering from depression, globally.
+More women than men are affected by depression, and many depressions lead to suicide.
+According to the World Health Organization, depression affects approximately 3.8% of the global population, including 5.0% of adults and 5.7% of adults over the age of 60.
+About 280 million people worldwide suffer from depression.
+Moderate or severe depression can become a serious health condition.

+ # Affirmation

+To ensure uniformity of white paper content and applications, we have implemented a white paper updateability policy.
+When a white paper is updated, the updated content will not overwrite the original content, but will be linked in a way that distinguishes the different versions.
+This also helps $TPF holders and users to know and understand the status of the project.
+The application will be developed strictly in accordance with the white paper, but if the application goes beyond the scope of the white paper, it will be updated in the V2 version of the white paper, as the white paper is not yet complete.

+ # Conclusion
+Tipfeecoin will be a blockchain social application that is free for all to try without registration, and we believe that it will contribute to society through a more approachable and enjoyable social and media experience.
+At the same time, content creators will be able to earn money directly from their creations. $TPF Holders.